Techtonica/curriculum/git-version-control/git-version-control.md

 # Git & Version Control

 ### Projected Time
-About 1 hour
+About 2 hours
 - 20 minutes for video walkthrough of slides
+- 20 minutes for Guided Practice
-- 20 minutes for Independent Practice
+- 30 minutes for Independent Practice
+- 30 min for Group Practice
 - 15 minutes for Check for Understanding

 ### Prerequisites